Introduction

 Beginners’ Scrambling Courses in the Lake District

-On our introduction to scrambling in the Lake District you could very well find yourself on Striding Edge.
+An introduction to scrambling in the Lake District could see you on Striding Edge.
 Striding Edge on Helvellyn is one of the classic Grade 1 scrambles in the area (and in the UK).
 Two other routes that we scramble regularly and are of a similar difficulty are Jack’s Rake (right) and Sharp Edge on Blencathra.
 All of these routes are high on many people’s ‘tick lists’.

 Striding Edge is a very popular way to the top of Helvellyn.
 It’s an ideal route for our Lake District introduction to scrambling.
 However, it requires a head for heights and a steady nerve.
 While it isn’t very difficult, poor mountain conditions can make it far more dangerous than you may expect.
 The usual scramblers way to make a circuit and return home would be to descend Swirral Edge.
 Our aim on a course like this is not simply to guide you around.
 Instead, we will help you to develop your knowledge and formulate your own judgement about what is safe and not safe to do.
 In this way, you will become an independent scrambler capable of going out alone to tackle routes like this.